BioComplexNetworks/Evalencial/README.md

 The **3rd Summer Retreat on Bioinformatics and Complex Networks** is a one-week experience of bioinformatics workshops, talks, and networking for a multidisciplinary scientific community sharing knowledge around biological topics.

-This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) located at CINVESTAV Irapuato, Guanajuato and the [Regenration Lab](http://varelab.lavis.unam.mx).
+This event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) located at CINVESTAV Irapuato, Guanajuato and the [Regeneration Lab](http://varelab.lavis.unam.mx).

 You can find a photographic record of our past retreat in our Twitter! [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)